Mickael-Sache/Weather_Csharp/README.md

 # Weather_Csharp
-A weather application developped in C# with a WPF interface
+A weather application developped in C# with a WPF interface See the Wiki page for more information !

 #FRA